Denis Doulgeropoulos

 A 2021 Gallup poll found that only 46% of U.S. adults have a will — similar to the results of other Gallup polls over the last 30 years.
 It’s not surprising that older people are more likely to have a will, as are people with higher incomes.1

-If you want to pass your assets to your heirs with clarity and confidence, making a will is an essential step.
+If you want to pass your assets to your heirs with clarity and confidence, creating a will is an essential step.
+Furthermore, a well-prepared will helps reduce confusion, prevent disputes, and ensure your wishes are carried out as intended.

-Distribute property.
-You can leave your property in a will to anyone you wish: a surviving spouse, a child, other relatives, friends, a trust, or a charity.
-Your will can provide for specific bequests (such as heirlooms, jewelry, furniture, or cash), general bequests (such as a percentage of your property), or a residuary bequest after your other transfers are completed.
-Generally, it is a good idea to name backup (secondary) beneficiaries.
+You can use a will to distribute your property to anyone you choose, including a surviving spouse, children, other relatives, friends, a trust, or a charity.
+Moreover, a will allows you to outline specific bequests, such as heirlooms, jewelry, furniture, or cash.
+You may also include general bequests, such as a percentage of your estate, or a residuary bequest that applies after other transfers are completed.
+Consequently, naming backup or secondary beneficiaries is usually a smart planning decision.